joaquinOnSoft/OTMMFraudMediaAnalysis/README.md

 # Media Management Administration

-In order to store the bad words said in the video you must create some metadata.
+In order to store the Fraud Media Analysis information you must create some metadata.

 ## Create a Tabular Metadata table: FRAUD_MEDIA_ANALYSIS_TAB